jonnonz1/nz-statute-book/acts/public/2004/secondhand-dealers-and-pawnbrokers-act-2004.md

   (d) the date of the transaction:
   (e) any other prescribed information.
 (4) The information required to be shown in the dealers record must be added to the record as soon as practicable after the information is available.
-(5) A licensed secondhand dealer commits an offence, and is liable on summary conviction to a fine not exceeding $10,000, if he or she—
+(5) A licensed secondhand dealer commits an offence, and is liable on conviction to a fine not exceeding $10,000, if he or she—
   (a) fails without reasonable excuse to—
     (i) keep a dealers record; or
     (ii) record in it the information required by this section; or